trade-tariff/trade-tariff-tech-docs/source/manual/conventions-for-rails-applications.html.md

 Common tools used with RSpec are:

-- [webmock][] gem to stub HTTP requests - for stubbing communication between GOV.UK applications [gds-api-adapters][] provides a library of helper methods that are preferred to manual stubbing;
+- [webmock][] gem to stub HTTP requests - for stubbing communication between GOV.UK applications
 - [SimpleCov][] for monitoring code coverage;
 - [factory_bot_rails][] for providing fixtures/test data;
 - [`ActiveSupport::Testing::TimeHelpers`][time-helpers] for time manipulation.